cc24853/Final-Project-Research-Plan/Documentation.md

 -Thesis

-How to write a linus driver and push out a patch to current machines.
+How to write a linux driver

--Background on writing Linux drivers/pushing a patch Already started, making some progress, but its slow.
+-Background on writing Linux drivers
+Already started, making slow progress.
+Aside form that, nothing at all.

 -Assumptions
 This is gonna be difficult, but since as long as I try and make progress, should be fine.